peeles/predictive-patterns/frontend/README.md

 Set the variable in a `.env` file if the frontend is served from a different origin than the API or when deploying to production.

 > **Tip:** When using the bundled Laravel Reverb service, keep `VITE_BROADCAST_KEY` aligned with the backend's `REVERB_APP_KEY` so websocket subscriptions can be authenticated successfully.

+## Request idempotency

+Model training, evaluation, and prediction submissions now emit an `Idempotency-Key` header derived from the current form state.
+As long as the payload for a given action remains unchanged, the frontend reuses the same key across retries so the API will not enqueue duplicate jobs.
+Changing the relevant form fields automatically rotates the key and allows a fresh submission.